 Anthriscus cerefolium.
 A delicate parsley-like plant with a hint of licorice aroma, its delicate flavour disappears in cooking so add it just prior to serving or add raw leaves fresh to salads.
 Chervil likes to grow in a cool season, and it actually thrives in partial shade.
 Direct-sow chervil seeds in spring or late summer.
 Harvest the flowers just before they open, and make the most of the foliage before flowering begins.
 If allowed to flower and go to seed, it may self sow.
 This is an underrated herb, and remains a stranger to many North American gardeners.
 We love it.

-A delicate, parsley-like plant with a hint of licorice, chervil is one of the traditional fines herbes.
+A delicate, annual, parsley-like plant with a hint of liquorice, chervil is one of the traditional fines herbes.
 Chervil is an excellent companion for Brassicas, lettuce, and radishes, but does best in part shade.
 Try growing some between rows of tall cabbages and kale.
 Chervil helps to repel slugs.
-Follow along with this handy How to Grow Chervil seeds Guide and grow fine herbs in your garden this spring.!
+Continue reading below for some tips on how to grow chervil from seed.

 Season & Zone